 In fact, if you’re purchasing your first TENS unit, why not try an affordable device and see how you get on?
 You can always upgrade at a later date.

-Functions and features of a TENS unit
+Functions and Features of a TENS Unit

 When you’re shopping for your first TENS unit, choosing between different devices can be tricky.